All right, hour two, Sean Hannity show as we continue from our nation's capital, the swamp, the sewer.

 That's my main question of the evening and how they're going to do that.

-Uh then on Wednesday, uh, an exclusive interview, Donald Trump's first from the Oval Office is being inaugurated.
+Then on Wednesday, an exclusive interview, Donald Trump's first from the Oval Office since being inaugurated.

 Looking forward to that.